 Below is a chart showing the reactivity series of common metals:

-- The reducing tendency of metals at the top of the table has high, that is why they are easily oxidized.
+- The reducing tendency of metals at the top of the table has high, which is why they are easily oxidized.
 These metals can get tarnished or corrode very easily.
+For example, sodium due to its high reactivity explodes as came in contact with air or water, thus needs to be kept away from moisture and air, and dipped in kerosene.

-- The electro-positivity (tendency to lose electrons) of the elements gets reduced while moving down the reactivity series of metals.
+- The electro-positivity (tendency to lose electrons) of the elements gets reduced while moving down the reactivity series of metals, as we go down in the series it’s hard for elements to lose electrons, hence the less reactivity.

 - The tendency to reduce the metals becomes weaker while traversing down the series.

-- On reaction with dilute HCl or dilute H2SO4, all metals that are found above hydrogen in the activity series liberate H2 gas.
+- On reaction with dilute HCl or dilute H2SO4, all metals that are found above hydrogen in the activity series liberate H2 gas and form salt.

-The Reactivity series of some of the most common metals, arranged in descending order of reactivity:
+The Reactivity series of some of the most common metals, arranged in descending order of reactivity which can be given as follows:

 React with Cold Water